Code-Institute-Submissions/project1-aeronautiqa/README.md

 ## Features
-* Bootstrap Scrollspy - updating navigation bar based on scroll position to indicated which link is currently active
+* Bootstrap Scrollspy - updating navigation bar based on scroll position to indicate which link is currently active
-* Parallax effect of home image and contact image
+* Parallax effect of home background image and contact background image
 * Two language versions
 * Responsive language bar - changes position in navigation bar depending on the screen width
 * Navigation bar - change from transparent to semi transparent dark grey after scroll
 * Simple animation (smooth font re-coloring) in Home section of the website
-* Customized hover effect in Expertise section
+* Customized hover effect in Expertise and Customers section
 * Bootstrap responsive navigation bar
 * Bootstrap Modals - used in Expertise section
 * Bootstrap Collapse - used in Reference section